flyx/Nova-TeX-Suite/README.md

 Heading titles are constructed from textual content until a command is encountered – so if your section title starts with `\textit`, the displayed title in the outline will be empty.

 Skim is used for showing a PDF because that is the only way SyncTeX support can realistically be provided.
-Also, the extension API seems not to be built to provide something as complex as an in-editor PDF preview.
+It is very unlikely that this will ever be an in-editor view.

-## Possible improvements
+## Possible improvements & missing features

 These are ideas, I do not necessarily plan to implement them.
 You are welcome to do PRs for any of these.

-- More autocompletion for LaTeX (environments & commands from popular packages)
+- more autocompletion for LaTeX (environments & commands from popular packages)
 - automatically add structure for certain environments, e.g. second `{}` when selecting `tabular` environment.
-- Parse titles for ConTeXt \start\stop headings
+- parse titles for ConTeXt \start\stop headings
 - add auto-completions for math commands that are only suggested in math mode
+- forward navigation in continuous preview mode (e.g. click on source, navigate to position in PDF – Skim provides an API for this, so it is doable)
+- continuous preview for ConTeXt
+- automatically recognize `.latexmkrc` file in the project home and auto-generate a task for it
+- once Nova has an API available for setting the active editor, do away with the horrible AppleScript.

 ## License